 Recent volcanic events have included 3 lava flows into the ocean off the Puna coast near Kalapana as well as increasing activity of the Halema'uma'u and Pu'u O'o vents.
 On March 19, 2008, Halema'uma'u had an explosive event generating a magnitude 3.7 earthquake, and scattering rocks over a 75-acre area.
 The debris covered part of Crater Rim Drive and an overlook.

 On March 24, the white gas turned brown-gray and lava particles were emitted.
 Earthquake activity has been on the rise along with rising amounts of dangerous Sulfur Dioxide (SO2).

-A thick continuous cloud of white choking smoke and toxic gas is inundating the little town of Pahala nearby Volcano and most of Ka'u impacting the residents of Oceanview and Na'halea, their crops and their health.
-The sunny Kona coast has been dealing with gray skies whenever the Trade winds blow and Maui and Oahu are troubled by vog.
+A thick continuous cloud of white smoke and toxic gas often inundates the little town of Pahala nearby Volcano and parts of Ka'u impacting the residents of Oceanview and Na'alehu, their crops and their health.
+The sunny Kona coast has been dealing with gray skies whenever the trade winds blow and Maui and Oahu are also troubled by vog.
 The difference from previous explosions is the high level of SO2 being emitted which is creating acid rain and potentially dangerous air conditions.